damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 ee_cta: true
 ---

+- What is GitLab?
+- Why should I consider using GitLab?
-- Which GitLab instance is my best choice?
+- Which GitLab product is my best choice?
-- Actually, what exactly is a GitLab instance?
 - What are the differences between them?
-- Why should I choose GitLab Enterprise Edition (aka GitLab EE)?
+- Why should I choose GitLab Enterprise Edition (GitLab EE)?

 If these questions ring a bell, this post if for you!